Vaibhavch9876/CHATBOT/README.md

 ## TODO :
-1. Implement problem class using tags for searching and rating for difficulty
+- [X] Implement problem class using tags for searching and rating for difficulty
-- Done
 2. Implement efficient searching for problems with multiple tags
 - Done
 3. Extract skills from text entered by user